TomasBivainis/blog-template/README.md

 Write posts in markdown in the `posts` folder.
 The name of the file is the name of the post, the `_` symbol should be used instead of spaces in the file name.
 They will be replace with spaces in the blog.

 The contents of the markdown file consists of 2 parts: the data and the post.
-The data is at the start of the file seperated by `---` from front and back.
+The data is at the start of the file separated by `---` from front and back.
 The data must contain the date, which can be enter in this format: `date: yyyy-mm-dd`.
 The rest of the file is just the content of the blog post.

 If you want an example of a blog post, check out the given example posts in the `posts` folder.

-Keep in mind, when generating the site, the framework scans the `posts` folder non-recursivelly.
-Meaning that markdown posts kept in a folder insde `posts` will not be generated.
+Keep in mind, when generating the site, the framework scans the `posts` folder non-recursively.
+Meaning that markdown posts kept in a folder inside `posts` will not be generated.
 Files that are not markdown files (files whose extensions are not `.md`) will also be ignored.

 ## Customisation

 If you would like to change the style of the website, you can change the css style sheet which you can find in the directory `styles/style.css`.
 It is linked to every HTML file.

-To change the structure of the website or understand what the structure of the blog is, you can check out the template files insede the `templates` folder.
-Be aware, that words surrounded by curly braces are considered variables which will be raplaced by their content when generating the website (e.g. `{variable}`).
+To change the structure of the website or understand what the structure of the blog is, you can check out the template files inside the `templates` folder.
+Be aware, that words surrounded by curly braces are considered variables which will be replaced by their content when generating the website (e.g. `{variable}`).
 If you want to just use the curly braces, you can escape them with `\` (e.g. `\{not a variable}`).

 ## License